 Harmony and Singing Rounds

 Julie facilitates workshops for people to experience singing in harmony, something that participants might feel is impossible.
 Harmony singing is a powerful way to transcend boundaries.
 The workshops are based on singing rounds in a group.
+Julie can also compose a short song or round for your particular situation, to teach the group.

 Run by Julie Blundell since 2001 and based in Cape Town, the Rhythm Workshop works with Corporates, NGO’s, Tourists, and the Educational and Private Sectors.
 Julie has a lifetime of experience working with rhythm and harmony in various ways, both in workshops and in performance.